coronis-computing/heightmap_interpolation/docs/source/methods.rst

 Each cell in the quadtree define a local RBF interpolant and its area of influence.
 Note how the different areas overlap between them (a condition for continuity) and how the area of influence of each local interpolant adapts to the complexity of the data
 (larger regions in more sparse areas, and smaller regions in denser ones).
-Finally, since the extend of local RBF is limited, we also ensure that at least one local interpolant covers all the data within the possible query space (i.e., it covers the extent of the input grid).
+Finally, since the extent of local RBF is limited, we also ensure that at least one local interpolant covers all the data within the possible query space (i.e., it covers the extent of the input grid).

 The PU interpolant preserves the local approximation order for the global fit.
 Therefore, large RBF interpolants can be